luke2m/lukesempire-gitlab-mirror/_posts/2021-04-13-cloudflare-pages.md

 When you select a repository, however, there is no search feature.
 You must look through all repos to find the one you want.
 ![selecting repo](/uploads/cf/repos.jpeg)

 Then, you select a subdomain of `*.pages.dev`, and the build commands.
 There is a drop-down menu to select from the most common frameworks.
+All of the ones that I could think of were included, but if you use something else, you can type a custom command.
 ![configuring](/uploads/cf/config.jpeg)

 ## Build